-“Your grandmother gave me permission to take you on a tour to Oondru House.”
+“Your grandmother gave me permission to take you on a tour of Oondru House.”

 “Wouldn’t the owner mind you giving me a tour?”

 He smiled.
-“I can guarantee you he won’t.”
+“I can guarantee you that he won’t.”

 “I’ll go and change.”
 I ran into the house, stripped, washed and changed into a dress.
 “Thanks for letting me go to see Oondru House, Bibi,” I told my grandmother before kissing her on the cheek.

 “Thank your uncle.
 It was he who talked me into letting you go.
 He says he trusts Mr. Taylor.”

 “Thank you, Uncle Baraka.”

 “Well, I figured that there’s no harm in you going.
 Besides, Mr. Taylor doesn’t live there alone.
 He’s got a housekeeper and other staff.”

 I gawked at my uncle.
 “Mr. Taylor lives at Oondru House?”